div0ky/spurlock-dot-dev/content/blog/building-enterprise-software-lessons.md

 - Communicate relentlessly
 - Build for maintainability

-The best enterprise software isn't the most technically impressive—it's the software that reliably solves real problems, year after year.
+The best enterprise software isn't the most technically impressive; it's the software that reliably solves real problems, year after year.